rsnodgrass/hassio-addons/radiora-classic-bridge/README.md

 3. Follow [Homemations instructions](https://github.com/homemations/SmartThings) on how to add the SmartApp and Device Handler in SmartThings.
 You can manage the SmartApp and Device Handler via the [SmartThings Groovy IDE](https://graph.api.smartthings.com/).

-4. Set the add-on's "tty" config option to the tty device on the Hass.io host connected to the RA-RS232 hardware (e.g. /dev/ttyUSB0 for USB serial adapter; default is /dev/ttyAMA0 for a Raspberry Pi GPIO serial port)
+4. Set the add-on's "serial_tty" config option to the tty device on the Hass.io host connected to the RA-RS232 hardware (e.g. default is /dev/ttyUSB0 for a USB serial adapter; use /dev/ttyAMA0 for Raspberry Pi GPIO)

 ### Configuration